-You can view more information, including data for the last five years, at the following link: www.msd.govt.nz/about-msd-and-our-work/publications-resources/statistics/housing/housing-register.html.
+You can view more information, including Housing Register data for the last five years, at the following link: www.msd.govt.nz/about-msd-and-our-work/publications-resources/statistics/housing/housing-register.html.

 In certain circumstances, low numbers may potentially lead to individuals being identified.
-As such, your request for a breakdown of the number of households and individuals on the Housing Register in Ohakune is refused under section 9(2)(a) of the Act in order to protect the privacy of natural persons, as the number of individuals in question is small.
+As such, your request for the number of households or individuals on the waitlist in Ohakune is refused under section 9(2)(a) of the Act, in order to protect the privacy of natural persons.
 The need to protect the privacy of these individuals outweighs any public interest in this information.